 JOHN: Yeah, yeah.
 I mean, I’m not really interested in committing my time and eternity to a God who has limits to His power.
 That’s pretty frightening.

-PHIL: Another thing, just turning to a different subject and this is humanity, what we learn about humanity in all of this.
-There's a lot of illustrations here of our absolute need for a Savior.
-We’re in the same boat spiritually that some of these victims are in physically...unable to save ourselves and in need of a Savior.
+PHIL: Another thing, just turning to a different subject - and this is humanity, what we learn about humanity in all of this - a lot of illustrations here of our absolute need for a Savior.
+We’re in the same boat spiritually that some of these victims are in physically, unable to save ourselves and in need of a Savior.

 JOHN: Yeah, right.
-When rescue is offered to them and there is a Savior and there is a Deliverer, they would rather die where they are, they would rather hold on to what little meager piece of earth they have.
-And that to me is so strange, but again it’s a graphic picture.
-You’ve got the rescuer there ready to come and take you out of your dire circumstance, and you’d rather hold to it than let go.
+And when rescue is offered to them, and there is a Savior and there – or there is a Deliverer, they would rather die where they are, they would rather hold onto what little meager piece of earth they have - and that, to me, is so strange - but again, it’s a graphic picture.
+You’ve got the rescuer there, ready to come and take you out of your dire circumstance, and you’d rather hold to it than let go.

-PHIL: Or the extreme illustration of human depravity, you have people shooting guns –
+PHIL: Or the extreme illustration of human depravity: you have people shooting guns –

 PHIL: That’s right.